-After the disastrous Battle of Kinsale in 1601 when the Irish lost to the English, the Irish chieftains fled to Rome where they secured a Plenary Indulgence from Pope for anyone doing a pilgrimage to Holy Island on St Caimin’s feast day the 24th of March.This raised the profile of Inis Cealtra, already a place of pilgrimage for 100s of years to that of a ‘notable shrine’ so pilgrims came in their 1000s from all over Ireland to atone for their sins, which involved doing ‘the rounds’ of the island, seven miles, seven times culminating in a bare kneed penitent crawl to the kissing stone which absolved the pilgrims of their sins for another year.
-Not that you will be expected to do any of that for sure although it is still a place of worship and local people are still buried on the island, so long as they are Catholic but that’s another story which I am sure Ger will tell you?
+After the disastrous Battle of Kinsale in 1601, when the Irish lost to the English, the Irish chieftains fled to Rome where they secured a Plenary Indulgence from Pope Clement for anyone doing a pilgrimage to Holy Island on St Caimin’s feast day, the 24th of March.This raised the profile of Inis Cealtra, already a place of pilgrimage for 100s of years to that of a ‘notable shrine’ so pilgrims came in their 1000s from all over Ireland to atone for their sins, which involved doing ‘the rounds’ of the island, seven miles, seven times, culminating in a bare kneed penitent crawl to the kissing stone which absolved the pilgrims of their sins for another year.
+Not that you will be expected to do any of that for sure, although it is still a place of worship and local people are still buried on the island, so long as they are Catholic but that’s another story which I am sure Ger will regale you with.....